-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-41187 FINGERMOTION, INC. (Exact name of registrant as specified in its charter) 20-0077155 Delaware (I.R.S. employer identification no.) (State or other jurisdiction of organization) 111 Somerset Road, Level 3 Singapore 238164 (Address of principal executive offices) (Zip code) (347) 349-5339 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value The Nasdaq Stock Market LLC FNGR Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer |X| \times Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by checkmark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer's classes of common stock as of the latest practicable date: 51,988,030 shares of common stock outstanding as of July 14, 2023.
+(Mark One) 21024 Annual Report Under Section 13 or 15(d) of the Securities Exchange Act of 1934 For the For the fiscal year ended: February 28, 2023 ☐ Transition report under Section 13 or 15(d) of t he Securities Exchange Act of 1934 For the tra nsition period from t 0 Con nmission file number: 001- 4 11187 FINO GERMOTION, INC. (Exact nan ne of registrant as specified in n its charter) Delaware 20-0077155 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification Number) (Add 111 Somerset Road Level 3, Singapore 238164 lress of principal executive of Pagistrant's talanh one number including area o rada (347) 340 5330 Registrant's teleph one number, including area c ode (347) 349-3339 Securities regist ered under Section 12(b) of the he Exchange Act: Title of each class Trading Symbol (s) Name of each exchange on which registered Common Stock, \$0.0001 par value FNGR The Nasdaq Stock Market LLC Securities regist ered under Section 12(g) of the he Exchange Act: None.
+(Title of class) Indicate by check mark if the registrant is a Yes □ No ☒ vell-known seasoned issuer c, as defined in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square company, or an emerging growth company.
+See the defin company" and "emerging growth company" in Rule 12b-2 or er reporting Large accelerated filer Accelerated filer Non-accelerated Filer \boxtimes Smaller reporting company \boxtimes Emerging growth company If an emerging growth company, indicate by check mark complying with any new or revised financial accounting star • • Indicate by check mark whether the registrant has filed a rep of its internal control over financial reporting under Section public accounting firm that prepared or issued its audit report 1 404( If securities are registered pursuant to Section 12(b) of the Adincluded in the filing reflect the correction or an error to prevent • ne registrant Indicate by check mark whether any of those error corrections are restatements that required a recover analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b). \Box Indicate by check mark whether the registrant is a shell comp pany (as defined in Rule 12b-2 of the Exchange Act.)
+Yes \square N o 🗵 The aggregate market value of the voting and non-voting co which the common equity was last sold as of the last busin (\$0.93 on August 31, 2022) was approximately \$25,121,402 ness d